fly-apps/postgres-flex/docs/manual_failovers.md

 INFO: node will be promoted using the "pg_promote()" function
 INFO: prerequisites for executing STANDBY PROMOTE are met
 ```

+**WARNING: It's important that you specify `--siblings-follow`, otherwise any other standbys will not be reconfigured to follow the new primary.**

 If everything looks good, go ahead and re-run the command without the `--dry-run` argument.
 ```